Connect Salesforce to Microsoft Cloud App Security

 - Manage Users

-If these are not selected, you may need to contact Salesforce to add them to your account.
+If these checkboxes aren't selected, you may need to contact Salesforce to add them to your account.

 If your organization has Salesforce CRM Content enabled, make sure that the current administrative account has it enabled as well.